Yi-Chin Chen serves as the Executive Director of Friends of the Children–Boston,

 Keisha Gamble has been working with youth and families for over 15 years.
 She began her work at a local neighborhood shelter that housed women and children.
 Keisha also worked for the United Way, where she learned the importance of community development and neighborhood resources.
 Keisha then went to work for Dare Family services, an intensive foster agency where she worked as a social worker and family resource coordinator.
 She received a Bachelor of Science in Criminal Justice from Northeastern University.
 Recognized for her outstanding work meeting the career needs of Friends–Boston’s teen Achievers, Keisha was honored by the Boston Celtics as a Hero Amongst Us.

 Shané Lewis is a dedicated youth worker who grew up in the Mattapan, Dorchester area of Boston.
 She graduated from Fitchburg State University with Bachelors in Human Services.
 Previously, Shané has worked in school guidance offices and The Boys and Girls Club in Leominster.
 Shané has been a part of Friends–Boston since she began her field placement in the fall of 2014.

 Cory manages and writes grants at Friends–Boston, while assisting with other departmental projects and initiatives such as events and donor outreach.
 He has eight years of experience in the non-profit development world, previously working at that MSPCA-Angell and Nurtury.
-He graduated with a B.A. from Bard College and lives in Jamaica Plain.
+He graduated with a B.A. from Bard College.